klafl6401/GLuaDocs/source/index.html.md

 Parameter | Description
 --------- | -----------
-modulename | The module in which the function will be put inside of functionName | The name of the function which will go inside the module func | The function that is put inside the module
+modulename | The module in which the function will be put inside of function | The name of the function which will go inside the module FunctionName | The function that is put inside the module

 ```lua
 local ModuleService = GetModuleService() -- Loads the ModuleService